bizlett/wedding-rsvp/README.md

 I selected my fonts from Google fonts.
 I chose Pacifico, a decorative font, for the header over the hero image.
 I opted to keep everyting else clean and pared back with Roboto font.

 #### *Favicon*
+I selected a favicon for the website from [Favicon](https://favicon.io/).

 #### *Colours*
 The colour scheme for this website was inspired by the greens in the hero image and the flowers/foliage I had chosen for my wedding.